Global PR Summit Canada 11

 Sarah Del Giallo, Vice President, Strategic Communications & Reputation Management, Enterprise Canada

-Leading Through Uncertainty: Managing Communications During an Economic Downturn
+Fireside Chat on Leading Through Uncertainty: Managing Communications During an Economic Downturn

 The real estate industry has experienced one of the most significant market corrections in recent history, forcing organizations to navigate uncertainty, shifting investor confidence, workforce anxiety, and rapidly changing stakeholder expectations.

-In this session, Daniel will explore how communications leaders can guide organizations through periods of prolonged disruption while protecting trust, culture, and reputation.
+In this Fireside Chat, Daniel will explore how communications leaders can guide organizations through periods of prolonged disruption while protecting trust, culture, and reputation.
 Drawing from his experience managing communications across a global real estate enterprise during a generational industry reset, the session will examine strategies for balancing internal transparency with external positioning, maintaining employee confidence during difficult market conditions, and helping leadership communicate with clarity, empathy, and credibility when the future remains uncertain.

 Daniel O'Donnell, Senior Vice President, Corporate Affairs, Oxford Properties